How Exams Work

 - Reboot your computer before each exam.

 Step 1: Register, download, and install the current Exam4 package at https://www.exam4.com/org/599.

 Step 3: Prepare to start a new exam >> Next

-Step 4: Input a made-up Exam ID twice and select Practice Exam from the course dropdown list (twice) and select Next.
+Step 4: Input a made-up Exam ID twice and select "Spring 2022 Practice Exam" from the course dropdown list (twice) and select Next.